wurmlab/SBC361-programming-in-R/2021/practical3/index.md

 **REMEMBER** The important thing is that you understand what you are doing.
 It is better to understand well a few exercises than finishing all exercises without entirely knowing what is going on.

 ## Recap questions
-To get back into gear in terms of thinking about programming, we’ll start with a quick recap exercise of the material from the last weeks:
+To get back into gear in terms of thinking about programming, we’ll start with a quick recap exercise of the recent material:

 #### Intro Q1.
 What would be the outcome of the code `answer <- rep(x = c(42, 24), times = 42)`?
 And what would then be the outcome of the code `mean(answer)`?

 #### Intro Q2.
-Use the preloaded R data set 'Indometh'.
+Use the preloaded R data set 'Indometh' (check `?Indometh` to understand more about the dataset).
 Subset this data to return only those rows for which the concentration is strictly between 1 and 2.
 What is the average (mean) concentration for this subset?

 #### Intro Q3.
 Using regular expressions, how would you extract all the words except `antilope` in the vector `c("cameleopard", "eop4a", "kiloparsec", "antilope")`?
 In R, there are a few ways of getting a result.
 Find three ways to answer this question.

 #### Intro Q4.
-Write a loop that iterates over the numbers 10 to 100 and stores these numbers in a vector.
-Can you explain the sequence of events that the computer goes through during, say, the 20th iteration?

-#### Intro Q5-A. Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the number each time through (you may have to search around for the square root function).
-Yes we *absolutely* want you to write a loop to do this.
+Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the number each time through (you may have to search around for the square root function).
+Yes, for this exercise we *absolutely* want you to write a loop to do this, even though there are other ways of getting R to provide the same result.

-#### Intro Q5-B. Make the loop from Intro Q5-A store the results to a separate vector called `my_square_roots` instead of just printing the results.
+#### Intro Q5.
+Make the loop from Intro Q4 store the results to a separate vector called `my_square_roots` instead of just printing the results.
 What's the value of the 3rd iteration?
 What is the sum of the square roots of the numbers 16 to 49?

 #### Intro Q6.
 Write a loop that iterates over all even numbers between 30 and 90.
-At each iteration, run your function to convert each of these even numbers from kilometres into miles (you created this function in Q2 from [practical2](https://wurmlab.github.io/SBC361-programming-in-R/practical2.html)).
+At each iteration, run your function to convert each of these even numbers from kilometres into miles (you created this function in Q2 from [practical2](../practical2).
 The loop should store the results in a separate vector.

 #### Intro Q7.
 Numbers in Fibonacci's sequence are characterised by the fact that every number after the first two is the sum of the two preceding ones (e.g., 1, 1, 2, 3, 5,...).
 This seemingly simple sequence can be used to explain different biological patterns ranging from the arrangement of leaves on a stem or the flowering of an artichoke to the patterns of inheritance of X chromosomes.
 Write a `for` loop that calculates the first 20 numbers in a Fibonacci sequence starting from 1.